Four Ways to Protect Yourself from Ponzi Schemes

 1. It is an awful feeling to work hard and save money for someone to take it all away.
 I feel bad for the victims, but there are ways for people to protect themselves, which we will touch on below.

-Vetting a Potential Wealth Advisor
+Vetting a Potential Advisor

 • Flattery, whether extreme or mild, be very perceptive around someone who is telling you exactly what you want to hear to have you hand over your money;

 • Complexities, some people/advisers want you to believe that investing is too complicated for a layperson to understand.
-It’s not.
-If an investment cannot be explained in a few bullet points/sentences then it is likely dangerous for both your actual and financial health;
+It's not.
+If an investment cannot be explained in a few bullet points/sentences, then it is likely dangerous for both your actual and financial health;

 • Defensiveness, if the potential advisor becomes defensive, agitated, or combative when you ask questions surrounding investment style or financial management process, this could highlight underlying issues/concerns.

-Four Ways to Help Protect Yourself
+Four Points to Help Protect Your Family

 While not foolproof, here are a few points that could help you protect yourself:

-• Make sure that your spouse or partner meets with your potential adviser at least once before you move If you are single, invite a trusted friend to come along with you.
+• Make sure that your spouse or partner meets with your potential adviser at least once before you move forward.
+If you are single, invite a trusted friend to come along with you.
 An unbiased viewpoint may be able to alert you to details that you have overlooked;

-• Request a meeting with your adviser at least annually or whenever you need further explanation regarding your investments or strategy.
+• Request a meeting with your adviser annually or whenever you need further explanation regarding your investments or strategy.
 A trusted adviser should always be able to respond to your needs and questions within a reasonable time frame.
 If you feel that your adviser is avoiding you, that could be a red flag;

 • Understand how much you are paying in fees and how those fees are being deducted from your accounts;

-Know your values, and what is important to you, how you decide to manage your finances says a lot about who you are.
+Knowing your values, and what is important to you, how you decide to manage your finances says a lot about who you are.
 The most important aspect of having an adviser is maintaining an open and trusting relationship.
 You should feel that your adviser listens to you, has your best interests in mind, and empowers you to make better financial decisions.